vkostyanetsky/Fastimer/README.md

-# ⏲ ⏱️ ⌚ Fastlog
+# ⏲ ⏰ 🕰️ Fastlog

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A little console timer to calculate fasting zones.
-I wrote this out of annoyance due to the fact that the [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics.
+I wrote this out of annoyance due to the fact that [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics it accumulates.
+Geez-Louise!
+It's not that hard, after all, so I just did it on my own.

+## 🤩 What's this for?

+Basically, it has functionality of Timer screen of Zero application.
+A user can start a new fast, control how it is going on, and stop it.

-## 🤩 How to start it?
+## 🙃 How to use it?

 There is only one script, so the answer is rather obvious:

 ```commandline
 py fastlog.py
 ```

-## 🙃 How does it work?

 Being executed, the script shows you a menu with three commands available: